Last reviewed by Netlify Support: March 2022

 Once you have selected your service, you can then follow the directions below to add your MX (mail) records to your Netlify DNS zone if you are using Netlify to manage your DNS .
 Otherwise, you’ll do this following the instructions provided by DNS hosting provider, in their dashboard.
 In many cases, if you have not configured DNS, specifically, this will be your domain registrar.

-In the Admin UI for your site, go to Domains - Custom domains and click the blue
+In the Admin UI for your site, go to Domains - Production domains and click the

-NETLIFY DNSlabel to the right of your custom domain to access the DNS panel for that domain.
+NETLIFY DNSlink to the right of your production domain to access the DNS panel for that domain.
 You can also get to the page to add the record via Account Name > Domains > “Name of the domain”.

 Click the Add new record button and enter the settings below: